administer-org/documentation/v2/tutorials/app-quickstart.md

 Specifying what versions work with your app take structured strings under the format `min:<minimum version>;max:<maximum version>`.
 To not set a cap on the version, set `max` to `max:50.0.9`.

 `AdministerModules` takes a list of what server and client modules you would like to have passed to your compiled app.
-They must be an [Administer Module](../apps/types/module.md).
+It must be a valid Administer server module in the Modules folder (Administer API/Server Modules in the sidebar).

 ```luau
 RichConfig.Dependencies.AppPlatform = "min:2.0.0;max:5.0.0"